 What PPC managers should now spend their time on

-Think of it this way: since the intention of washing machines, we have saved countless hours of work and put laundrymen out of business, but we definitely still need washing machine technicians.
+5. Think of it this way: since the invention of washing machines, we have saved countless hours of work and put laundrymen out of business, but we definitely still need washing machine technicians.